 Theology is also a reflection on life experience.
 Therefore we place value on how people live and where they find God's presence and direction.
 When we meet to worship, we express this search through our rules for living together.
 In the United Methodist Church, these rules are expressed in the Discipline and Book of Resolutions.
 Although neither perfect nor followed perfectly, they tell us what we aspire to be.

 Theology also reminds us of our call, and of the needs that we all face.
 As such, it also reminds us to strive to reach everyone, and that sometimes this requires knowledge of how those needs are understood and absorbed in different ways by some.

 Finally, theology reminds us that we all stand equally before God.
 People with disabilities have gifts of their own to bring to the body of Christ.
 These gifts may be different but they are vital to its health.
 Therefore, we speak of ministry with and not ministry to people with disabilities.
-The ultimate goal of ministry goes beyond outreach and even inclusion to full participation, as this video explains:
+The ultimate goal of ministry goes beyond outreach and even inclusion to full participation.

 Ableism is another term that arises in disability theology.
 Similar to racism, ageism, and sexism which divide us by characteristics over which we have no control, ableism is based on the assumption that there is such a thing as “normal” and that some of us fall outside that range.
 The concept of “normal” comes to us from the field of psychological testing and has no place in the community of faith.

 Ableism also results in plans and decisions that are made without considering their impact on persons who live with one or more disabilities, or even without concern for the effect.
 It is the exception that someone might set out to exclude people, but unconscious ableism causes well-intentioned people to make decisions that do cause exclusion.